Why Choose CCRI?

 CCRI sets high academic standards necessary for our students to graduate and either transfer to four-year colleges or begin successful careers in high-demand fields.

 We also provide extensive support services for students, including programs like our Joint Admissions Agreement with URI and RIC, which offers increased advising, tuition discounts and more.

 Rhode Islanders are the pillar of CCRI’s diverse student body.
 Of the more than 15,500 students enrolled at CCRI in fall 2016, almost 96 percent were Rhode Island residents.
 Whether you live in Westerly or Woonsocket, you are only a short distance from one of CCRI's four main campuses or our satellite locations.

 CCRI's high-quality education fits your busy schedule.
-Credit and noncredit courses are offered day or night, meaning students can find and schedule classes that work for them.
+Credit and noncredit courses are offered day or night, on campus or online, meaning students can find and schedule classes that work for them.
 We also offer a wide variety of academic support services to assist students.

 *The Community College of Rhode Island is a state-supported public institution; therefore, tuition and fees are subject to increase.